Updated on October 1, 2022

 Smart TV (Android)

-There was a time when using Android TV was an unpleasant experience due to its cluttered interface, lack of customization options, bugs, sluggishness, and lack of UK catch-up apps.
+There was a time when using Android TV were an unpleasant experience due to its cluttered interface, lack of customization options, bugs, sluggishness, and lack of UK catch-up apps.

 On the other hand, Philips has a long history of making Android TV work better than other brands, and this trend continues with the significantly improved experience offered by the latest Android TV v9.0 implementation.